PaulSHahn/emacssetup/README.md

 sudo apt-get install clang ccls
 ```

-For RHEL, you must follow the instructions in the wiki to build from source or
+For RHEL, you must follow the instructions in the above wiki to build from
-add a snap.
-You will have to install *snap* from epel packages to use *snaps*:
+source or add a snap.
+You will have to install *snap* from epel packages to use
+*snaps*:

 ```bash
 sudo yum install snapd